What is the difference between ACLS and BLS?

 Training and certification (ACLS)

-ACLS certification is more intensive, requiring several days of training that includes advanced skill practice, ECG interpretation, pharmacology, and team dynamics.
+ACLS certification is more intensive and longer than BLS, with case-based scenarios and assessment.
+It covers advanced skill practice, ECG interpretation, pharmacology, and team dynamics.
 It is designed for healthcare professionals such as physicians, nurses, and paramedics.

 Key differences between ACLS and BLS